-EVI® describes the amount of variability between individual expirations of a child during a full night’s sleep.
+EVI describes the amount of variability between individual expirations during a full night’s sleep

-Reliable EVI® calculation based on sophisticated artefact-detection and filtering
+Reliable EVI calculation based on sophisticated artifact-detection and filtering

-When calculating a child’s EVI®, the Ventica® Analytics software only uses raw data recorded from periods of restful sleep.
-Periods of restless movement, coughing or crying, for example, are filtered out of the full night’s dataset by sophisticated artefact-detection algorithms.
+When calculating the EVI, the Ventica Analytics software only uses breathing recorded from periods of restful sleep.
+Periods of restless movement, coughing or crying, for example, are automatically filtered out of the full night’s dataset by sophisticated artifact-detection algorithms.